peterhinch/micropython_ra8875/docs/GUI.md

 ```python
     tft.calibrate(25, 25, 459, 243)
 ```
-It is then suggested that you run one or more of the demos.
-Hit ctrl-d to reset the board and issue (for example):
+It is suggested that you then run one or more of the demos.
+Hit `ctrl-d` to reset the board and issue (for example):
 ```python
 >>> import micropython_ra8875.demos.hst
 ```